Family Values in the Quran

 When families adhere to these divine principles, the benefits extend far beyond the household, impacting the entire community.

-- Social Cohesion: The emphasis on kinship ties in Islam and mutual support among relatives creates a resilient social fabric.
+Social Cohesion: The emphasis on kinship ties in Islam and mutual support among relatives creates a resilient social fabric grounded in shared responsibility.

 The Family Values in the Quran offer a timeless blueprint for constructing healthy, resilient, and spiritually fulfilling family units.
-By embracing these divine principles—from the sacred covenant of marriage and mutual respect between spouses, to the profound respect for parents and the crucial emphasis on kinship ties—Muslims can build homes that are not only sources of tranquility and love but also vital contributors to a just and compassionate society.
-These Quranic teachings on family truly illuminate the comprehensive guidance found in the Quran for every aspect of a lifestyle muslim, offering profound insights into about Islam and its holistic vision for humanity.
+By embracing these divine principles from the sacred covenant of marriage and mutual respect between spouses, to the profound respect for parents and the crucial emphasis on kinship ties Muslims can build homes that are not only sources of tranquility and love but also vital contributors to a just and compassionate society.
+These Quranic teachings on family truly illuminate the comprehensive guidance found in the Quran for every aspect of a Muslim lifestyle muslim, offering profound insights into about Islam and its holistic vision for humanity.

 Q&A